D3m0nKingx/electrum/gui/kivy/Readme.md

 ## 3. Install python-for-android (p4a)
-p4a is used to package Electrum, Python, SDL and a bootstrap Java app into an APK file.
+p4a is used to package Electrum-Ganja, Python, SDL and a bootstrap Java app into an APK file.
-We patched p4a to add some functionality we need for Electrum.
+We patched p4a to add some functionality we need for Electrum-Ganja.
 Until those changes are merged into p4a, you need to merge them locally (into the master branch):

 3.1 [kivy/python-for-android#1217](https://github.com/kivy/python-for-android/pull/1217)